 ABOUT THE PROGRAM

-At the sophomore level, students are required to take Issues and Debates in Contemporary Art, a course built around presentations of and discussions around issues relevant to the contemporary art world.
+At the sophomore level, BFA and BS in Art History and Theory students are required to take Art of Our Time, a course built around presentations of and discussions around issues relevant to the contemporary art world.

-The minimum art history requirement for the BFA degree can be fulfilled with the successful completion of two additional courses at the junior and senior levels.
-Students in upper division classes study the history of art in a more focused manner by examining works organized according to a specific culture (African, Pre-Columbian), time period (Eighteenth-Century, Renaissance), movement (Modernism, Impressionism), topic (Women in Art) or medium (Ceramics, Photography).
+Students in upper division classes study the history of art in a more focused manner by examining works organized according to a specific culture, time period, movement, topic, or medium.

 Resources and Facilities